Dr Liam Peter Temple

 North East, England.

-- Flourishing publication record including monograph and journal articles.
+- Publication record including monograph and peer-reviewed journal articles.

-- Breadth of teaching experience at undergraduate and MA levels.
+- Teaching experience at undergraduate and postgraduate levels.

 - Passionate about public engagement and wider outreach.